 Mean score of companies in the Research Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, the World Economic Forum reported total carbon emissions of approximately 3,625,000 kg CO2e.
-This figure includes Scope 1 emissions of about 1,983,000 kg CO2e, Scope 2 emissions of approximately 3,198,000 kg CO2e, and Scope 3 emissions of about 245,000 kg CO2e.
-The Forum has set ambitious climate commitments, aiming for net-zero emissions by 2050 for both Scope 1 and Scope 2 emissions.
-These long-term targets were established in 2023, reflecting a commitment to sustainability and climate action.
-The emissions data is not cascaded from any parent organization, indicating that the World Economic Forum independently reports its emissions and climate initiatives.
-The Forum's focus on reducing its carbon footprint aligns with global efforts to combat climate change and promote sustainable practices across industries.
+This figure includes 1,983,000 kg CO2e from Scope 1 emissions, 3,198,000 kg CO2e from Scope 2 emissions, and 245,000 kg CO2e from Scope 3 emissions.
+The data reflects a significant increase in emissions compared to previous years, with a total of 28,000 kg CO2e reported in 2022.
+The World Economic Forum has set ambitious climate commitments, aiming for net-zero emissions by 2050 for both Scope 1 and Scope 2 emissions.
+These long-term targets were established in 2023, indicating a proactive approach to addressing climate change.
+The Forum's commitment is part of a broader initiative to enhance sustainability within global supply chains.
+As of now, there are no specific reduction targets reported under the Science Based Targets initiative (SBTi), and the emissions data is not cascaded from any parent organization.
+The World Economic Forum continues to focus on its climate strategy, aligning with industry standards and best practices to mitigate its environmental impact.

 Access structured emissions data, company-specific emission factors, and source documents